Multiple Home Insurance Claims: How Many is Too Many Before You're Dropped?

 Should You File a Claim or Pay Out of Pocket?

 One of the most powerful tools for protecting your claims history is simply deciding not to file for smaller losses.
-Before reaching for the phone to call your insurer, run through this decision-making framework:
+This is especially true in 2026, when insurers are more aggressive about non-renewals and premium surcharges.
+National home insurance rates have risen 46.8% cumulatively from 2020 to 2025 (peaking at a 12.7% jump in 2024 before easing to 6.0% in 2025), so any post-claim surcharge lands on top of an already elevated base premium.
+Before reaching for the phone to call your insurer, run through this decision-making framework.

 The Core Calculation

-Estimated repair cost − your deductible = potential insurance payout
+Estimated repair cost minus your deductible equals potential insurance payout.

-If that number is low (say, under $1,500), the premium surcharges you'll absorb over the next 3–5 years could easily exceed what the insurer would have paid you.
-Experts commonly suggest only filing when the damage significantly exceeds your deductible — typically by at least $1,000 to $2,000 or more.
+If that number is low (say, under $1,500), the premium surcharges you'll absorb over the next 3 to 5 years could easily exceed what the insurer would have paid you.
+A single claim can raise your rates 10% to 40% nationally, and a second claim within a few years can push increases to 40% to 80%, with a second fire claim adding up to a 60% surcharge and a second theft claim around 55%.
+Experts commonly suggest only filing when the damage significantly exceeds your deductible, typically by at least $1,000 to $2,000 or more.

 Scenario Repair Cost Deductible Net Payout Recommendation